Featured Piano Score

 I went home and scoured my library of hymnals for Candler.
-It took some digging because Candler, a traditional Scottish folk tune, goes by two other names – Ye Banks and Braes or Bonnie Doon – but I finally found it in an old United Methodist hymnal with the title Come, O Thou Traveler Unknown.
+It took some digging because Candler, a Scottish folk tune, goes by two other names – Ye Banks and Braes or Bonnie Doon – but I finally found it in an old United Methodist hymnal with the hymn title Come, O Thou Traveler Unknown.

 I didn’t learn of Bell’s beautiful text until after I wrote my piano arrangement of Candler, so I based my arrangement’s style on Wesley’s Come, O Thou Traveler Unknown.
 Echoing the story of Jacob wrestling with God, I gave my arrangement a lot of movement – you can almost hear flailing limbs and kicked up dust in the music.
-Had I known about Bell’s more peaceful text, this arrangement would likely have turned out quite differently.
+Had I known about Bell’s more peaceful text, this arrangement may have turned out differently.
 Nevertheless, it’s a breezy, short and sweet arrangement with a couple of simple but showy runs to remind players why it really is fun to be a pianist.
 Enjoy!